Understanding Foreign Credentials

 Help employers understand your qualifications

 **It is good to start the credential assessment and recognition process before you arrive in Canada as the credential assessment takes time.
+Click here for more information.

-Contact the regulatory body for your profession or a recognized credential assessment organization to find out the process.
+or a recognized credential assessment organization to find out the process.